goldbarley/tic-tac-toe/README.md

 .play_pvc
 .quit
 ```
-These commands will, respective, match you against a human player, a computer (not yet added), and the `.quit` command terminates the program.
+These commands will, respectively, match you against a human player, a computer (not yet added), and the `.quit` command terminates the program.
 You can use the `.quit` command to exit the game at any point you want.